 Where to find it: the flagship store in the centre (Spiegelgasse 3) or at the Porcelain Museum store (Obere Augartenstraße 1 in the 2nd district).

 8. A snow globe

 Not, you might think, the most original of souvenirs.
 But did you know the snow globe was actually invented in Vienna?

 You can still buy them direct from the original manufacturers.
 They feature a variety of Viennese landmarks and personalities, like Stephansdom, the Ferris wheel and Empress Elisabeth, but also more general motifs.

 Where to find them: the factory shop is in the 17th district (Schumanngasse 87).
-The company also had stands at the major Christmas markets in December 2018.
+The company usually has stands at the major Christmas markets.

 9. Lobmeyr glassware